EqualExperts/opslogger/README.md

 ##Getting started with the source code

-This project is built with [Gradle] (http://www.gradle.org/).
+This project is built with [Gradle](http://www.gradle.org/).
 We use a feature called the "gradle wrapper" that will automatically install
 Gradle if you don't have it already.
 You can generate an IDE template by typing `./gradlew cleanIdea idea` from the command line.
 This will generate project files for [Intellij IDEA](http://www.jetbrains.com/idea/).
 Build the project and run all unit tests by typing
 `./gradlew ci`.You can get information on other tasks by typing `./gradlew tasks`.